golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/converting-docker-image-to-golem-format.md

 ## Converting Docker image to a Golem image

-The examples below show how to convert the Docker image tagged `golem-example` to a `.gmvi` file in the current directory.
+The examples below show how to convert the Docker image tagged `golem-example` to a `.gvmi` file in the current directory.

 {% tabs %}
 {% tab label="JavaScript" %}